CS5008Fall2025/homework-sorts-skakked/Report.md

 #### 7.1 Algorithm
 Describe an algorithm that will help you find the coin.
 We encourage you to use pseudo-code, but not required.
 > We can use divide and conquer.
 First lets divide i.e., Split the n number of coins into A, B and C. Then conquer i.e., determine which of the 3 pile has the rare coin (via weighing).
 A against B of they balance the heavy coin is in C, if not, its in the heavier of the A or B. Discard the other two piles and repeat the sameway split on the suspect pile until a single coin remains.
-This is effectively a ternary search, requiring about \log_3 n weighings (approx. 5 for 250)
+This is effectively a ternary search, requiring about $\\log_{3} n$ weighings (approx. 5 for 250)

 #### 7.2 Time Complexity
 What is the average time complexity of your algorithm?